DanielSiepmann/website/source/Posts/2019/2019-05-13-typo3-plugins.rst

 the plugin is already available to the frontend.
 Next the content element can be created in the preferred way, which depends on the agency and developer.

-Afterwards the optional Flexform and TypoScript configuration can be added.
+Afterwards the optional FlexForm and TypoScript configuration can be added.

 For further information, take a look at :ref:`typo3-custom-plugin-real-world-example`.